RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

 # Databases Lab: Database Table Operations

 ## Objective
-Use CREATE statement to create databases and tables.
-Use SHOW statement to view available databases and tables.
-Use ALTER statement to alter the structure of a table.
-Use DROP statement to delete databases and tables.
+Use CREATE statement to create databases and tables<br> Use SHOW statement to view available databases and tables<br> Use ALTER statement to alter the structure of a table<br> Use DROP statement to delete databases and tables
 <img width="718" height="584" alt="image" src="https://github.com/user-attachments/assets/7aa21a23-401b-49d3-bef0-1ef7a87e1d2d" />